OrianMA/3D-RPG-Game/README.md

 > **Summary:**
 > There are many areas for improvement, but I’m proud of the work I’ve done.
 The game works well, and it provides a strong foundation to build a polished and engaging game.
 Many of the improvements are focused on polishing existing mechanics and adding additional features to enhance the overall experience.

+# 6. Future Vision

+If the game were to continue development, here are the steps I would take to turn this prototype into a full-fledged game:

+1. **Define the Objective and Game Loop**:
+   The core mechanics should revolve around player movement, attacking, changing weapons, and defeating enemies.
+Based on these mechanics, we could design for exemple a survival game.
+The game loop could look like this:
+   - Spawn enemies
+   - Collect weapons
+   - Defeat enemies
+   - Upgrade skills or weapons
+   - Fight stronger enemies
+   - Survive the horde or die (and repeat)

+2. **Develop Features for Maximum Freedom**:
+   To enhance the gameplay experience, we need to expand the variety of enemies, weapons, and upgrades.
+A strong sense of **progression** and **improvement** is crucial for player engagement.
+Features like leveling up, weapon upgrades, and additional power-ups will add more depth and keep the game rewarding.

+3. **Conduct Playtesting**:
+   Playtesting is essential to understand how players interact with the game.
+It's important to see what players enjoy, what they dislike, and how they feel while playing.
+Observing their reactions will help identify areas of improvement and refine the gameplay experience.

+4. **Adjust or Add Features Based on Feedback**:
+   Based on playtest results, we can refine or introduce new features to improve the overall player experience.
+By analyzing player feedback, we can tweak gameplay mechanics, visuals, and other aspects to enhance the emotional engagement and overall enjoyment.

+5. **Continue Development with a Clear Vision**:
+   The development process should remain focused on a well-defined end goal.
+This includes creating documentation, maintaining clear communication, and performing regular tests to ensure the game stays on track towards the desired final version.